Floatworks and Flotation Therapy | Review

 The Pod Room

-In each pod room, you get a pod – obvs! – a bench and hanger to place your clothes and items, neck support, some earplugs, and Vaseline to cover any cuts or grazes you have – saltwater stings!
+In each pod room, you get a pod – obvs! – a bench and hanger to place your clothes and items.
+As well as a neck support, some earplugs, and Vaseline to cover any cuts or grazes you have – saltwater stings!

 You also have a shower that you have to use before entering the pod, specifically to get any make-up or residue off your skin.
 After all, the pod is not a bath.